pangeo-forge/pangeo-forge-azure-bakery/README.md

 # Generating Bakery YAML files
 - To generate a bakery YAML file, run `make generatebakeryyaml`.
 - The resulting YAML can be added to the bakery definition repo here https://github.com/pangeo-forge/bakery-database/blob/main/bakeries.yaml

+# Debugging
+1. Run `make loki` to deploy loki to the cluster via helm if you haven't already
+   1. You will need to get helm(https://helm.sh/docs/intro/install/) to deploy loki to the cluster
+   2. Get the info needed  to access the loki instance by using the instructions output to the terminal in the previous step
+   3. Log in to grafana inline with the above
+      1. OR Use Lens to connect to Grafana by navigating to the loki-stack namespace, going to the loki-grafana pod, opening its properties and clicking on the "grafana:3000/TCP" entry to bring grafana to your local machine.
+   4. Add the loki datasource inline with the instructions above, the URL of the Loki Stack is `http://loki-stack.loki-stack.svc.cluster.local:3100`
+3. Run `make getinfo` to see all the current flow runs on the prefect agent
+4. Pick the flow run you are interested in
+5. Use the provided information to query loki for the worker/scheduler logs you are interested in